This Cilantro-Lime Shrimp is ready in 15 minutes! You’ll love this easy sautéed shrimp recipe made with butter, garlic and seasonings.

-- 1 package (2 pounds) frozen, large raw shrimp, peeled, deveined, tail-on (thawed according to package instructions)
+- 1 package (2 pounds) frozen, large raw shrimp, peeled, deveined, tail-on (see notes) (thawed according to package instructions)

 - 1 lime (divided use)

 - Place thawed shrimp in a medium bowl and rinse well with cold water.
 See notes if you need to remove any veins.
 To remove the tails from each shrimp, hold the shrimp with one hand, and with the other hand, pinch the tail and pull it off.
 Discard tails.
 Give shrimp a good rinse again to remove any stray pieces of shell.

 - Melt butter in a large skillet (extra-large is best.)
 While butter is melting, press or mince garlic.
 When the butter is melted, add the garlic to the pan and cook for about 30 seconds, being careful not to burn it.

 - Add drained shrimp to the pan and spread it out in a single layer, if possible.
 Cook for 2 1/2 minutes on the first side, then start to flip each shrimp over.
 Cook for another 2 1/2 minutes on the second side, or until shrimp is no longer translucent.
-When shrimp is almost cooked, add lime juice from half a lime, cilantro, and paprika.
+The cooked shrimp will be white, with reddish-orange accents